1.1 In the following Terms and Conditions:

 3.5 Where payment is to be made by a third party, the Client(s) acknowledges that they shall remain responsible for any balance outstanding in respect of the Contract.

-3.6 There is no charge for travel up to 30 miles from the base location of the Photographer(s).
-Beyond this, travel is charged at cost only.
+3.6 There is no charge for travel to a local Event; beyond this, travel is charged at the discretion of the Photographer(s) at cost only.
 Traveling time between locations during an Event is included in any time allowance and coverage agreed.

 3.8 All prices displayed are correct at the time print and are subject to change at the discretion of the Business.